-UVM is committed to reducing the impacts of driving by promoting eco-driving techniques including, idle-reduction practices.
-Eco-driving is a style of driving that significantly reduces the impact of gasoline on the environment.
-It does this by reducing fuel consumption and improving the automobile’s efficiency, thereby saving you money and extending the life of the vehicle.
+UVM is committed to reducing the impacts of driving by promoting eco-driving techniques and idle-reduction practices.
+Eco-driving is a style of driving that significantly reduces the impact of gasoline on the environment by reducing fuel consumption and improving the automobile’s efficiency, thereby saving you money and extending the life of the vehicle.

 What are the benefits of Eco-driving?

 Answer: by practicing “Eco-driving” you can be a safer driver, reduce exhaust emissions, save fuel, and save yourself some money at the gas pump.

 Answer: Eco-driving is classified as a style or type of driving.
 It works by reducing an automobile’s exhaust emissions through the automobile’s operation or driving.